TeachBooks/he-staff/book/some_content/office_layouts.md

 **Meeting Rooms**

 Available Meeting Rooms in 3rd Floor:
-- 3.47
-- 3.57
-- 3.79
+- 3.47 (Bookings for up to 6 people, not a digital booking panel available)
+- 3.57 ( Booking for up to 7 people, whiteboards and monitor)
+- 3.69 ( Bookings for up to 7 people, standing tables, 2 whiteboards, and extra sitting space)
+- 3.79 (Bookings for up to 7 people, white board, flip charts and monitor)

-- **Note:** For up to 4 people, smaller rooms next to lift D are available, noted as Exam room 1 & 2 in the floor plan
+- **Note:** For up to 4 people, smaller rooms next to lift D are available, noted as Exam room 1 & 2 in the floor plan.

-Available Meeting Rooms in 2nd Floor:
-- 2.97

-Available Equipment in the meeting rooms:
-- Display Screen and Camera Set up for online meetings
-- Flip chart or white board
+- These rooms 3.80.6 and 3.82.6 can be booked for up to 4 people and are equiped with a monitor.
+These can be booked via the contacting the management assitantants.

 - Meeting rooms can have either standing tables or standard tables and seats.

 **Meeting Rooms Bookings:**